 - Risk Management: Interdependencies: How are real-time interdependency risks managed?

 - Risk Management: Costs: How is security budgeted?

 - Risk Management: Surety matching: How is surety matched with risk?

 - Risk Management: Failsafes: When failsafes are required and how are they determined?

 - Risk Management: Changing systemic risks: How is changing systemic risks managed?

 - Risk Management: Changing subsystem risk and surety: How are risk and surety changes of a subsystem handled?

 - Management: How does the enterprise manage the information protection program?

-- Management: CISO: Is there an enterprise security lead, and where are they placed?
+- Management: CISO: Is there an enterprise information protection (IP) Lead, and where are they placed?

 - Management: Duties: What duties does the information protection lead have?